Basics of Debian Packages

 Most of the GNU-Linux packages are Libre Software, and because of it anyone can take their source code, modify it with malicious code, and redistribute it.
 PGP signatures are the method that maintainers and people use to trust the origin of a package.

-If you have already installed packages in GNU-Linux, you probably did it from a repository.
-When installing packages from a repository the package manager automatically verifies the signatures.
-On the other hand, if you manually downloaded the package, the signature will not be checked, and it is then very important to do a manual verification.
+If you've already installed packages in GNU-Linux, you probably did it from a repository.
+When installing packages from a repository, the package manager automatically verifies the signatures.
+On the other hand, if you manually downloaded the package, the signature will not be checked, and it is essential to verify it.

 Here are the steps to verify the signature of a package: